kingakisielinska/mObywatel-user-guide/Adding_documents/trustedprofile.md

 - and in over 300 cooperative banks and in Envelo - Polish Post service

-1. To confirm your trusted profile using your online banking, go to this [website](https://pz.gov.pl/pz/registerMainPage) and select **Bank or other identity provider**.
+1. To confirm your trusted profile using your online banking, go to [register home page](https://pz.gov.pl/pz/registerMainPage) and select **Bank or other identity provider**.

     ![bank](../assets/images/bank.png)